Tamim1236/Tamim1236/README.md

 - I am looking to learn more about Artificial Intelligence, software deveopment, and engineering
 - 2023 Goals: Get better at problem solving, learn more about and implement more in AI, etc.

+- I most recently created: A program that uses AI to solve the "Hua Rong Dao" puzzle game
 - I am currently building: - A more personalized ChatGPT-like chatbot
-                           - A program that uses AI to solve the "Hua Rong Dao" puzzle game
 - I am currently reading: "Medical imaging deep learning with differential privacy"
-- I am currently listening to: "Diamond Life" - Sade
+- I am currently listening to: "Awaken My Love" - Childish Gambino  https://open.spotify.com/album/7caGY3YPOchIO8xLvTKWN4

 <br />